yuanbei/Nars-Wiki/Budget-Value.md

 As mentioned on previous pages, input and output of OpenNARS are Narsese [sentences](https://github.com/opennars/opennars/wiki/Sentence:-types,-format).
 Every sentence, either input or derived, becomes a **task** that is being processed and participate in Forward or Backward inference.
 Task is nothing but a Narsese statement with derived **truth value** (using truth functions, choice or revision rules) **and** assigned **budget value**.
 Task-link is a link pointing to a task.
 Task-link is being assigned a **budget value** which is initialized with a budget value of a task it points to and task-link's budget value is being recomputed during inference process.
 For the above example **<raven --> black>**, concept **raven** has a "Task Bag" where one of elements is a task-link pointing to task **<raven --> black>**.

 ### Term-link
 Term-link is a link that points to a term from which a statement is composed.
-For above Narsese statement there inside "<raven --> black>" concept there are two term-links to "raven" and "black".
+For above Narsese statement within concept for "<raven --> black>" there is a "Bag" with two term-links to "raven" and "black".

 Thus **Budget Value** is assigned to three types items stored in **Bags**: concepts, term-link and task-link